miniwinwm/BluePillDemo/BluePillDemo_LCD_ST7789/readme.txt

 240 x 240 pixel display via a half-duplex SPI interface.
 These panels are readily available on ebay at low cost.
 The colour depth is 16 bit in 565 format.

 The code is separated into 3 layers.
-At the lowest in the ST7789 driver that used the HAL to access the SPI1 peripheral.
+The lowest layer is the ST7789 driver that uses the HAL to access the SPI1 peripheral.
 This is in files st7789.h/c.
 Above that is a graphics library layer in files graphics.h/c.
 This provides a simple graphics library for plotting lines, shapes, bitmaps, circles and a small font vertically and horizontally.
 It isn't